 Sure, this is important.
 In order to be effective engineers, we have to use the information we’ve spent so much effort acquiring—of which there’s usually enough to fill a book.
-Here’s the problem, though: if we were to write that book, it probably wouldn’t sell that many copies.
-That’s because what we know is often already known by plenty of other people in our fields—and what they really need is the same thing we really need: the unknowns.
+But, here’s the problem: If we were to write that book, it probably wouldn’t sell many copies.
+That’s because what we know is often already known by plenty of our colleagues—and what they really need is the same thing we need: the unknowns.

-And so, we take our simulation analyses to the next step, and here’s where the tool starts to really come in handy: it shows us what we don’t know . . . but do know enough to look for.
-In other words, when you’ve got a good idea of the anomalies you’re trying to find in your simulations, Tecplot helps you find them.
+And so, we take our simulation analyses to the next step, and here’s where Tecplot 360 visualization software starts to come in handy: it shows us what we don’t know – but do know enough to look for.
+Finding the anomalies in our simulations is just a part of the way we typically work—it’s simply being a human (engineer).

-Often, the answers you get by following these steps provide you with more than enough information to do your job proficiently.
+Often the answers you get by following steps 1 and 2 provide us with more than enough information to do our jobs proficiently.
 Chances are, you’ll even get a raise at the end of the year.
 But real innovation happens outside of what we know and what we don’t know.

 That’s right: Almost every technical innovation is born when a human brain ventures into new territory.

-That’s when you notice connections you never thought to look for before, between data sets that are seemingly dissimilar, unconnected.
+That’s when you notice connections you never thought to look for before, between datasets that are seemingly dissimilar and unconnected.

 And then, in a flash, it hits you:

 3. You See What You Don’t Know that You Don’t Know